Search the Health Library

 The first-year residents (PGY 2) rotate between Wilmer Eye Institute and Bayview Medical Center.
-The goal of the first year is to provide residents with a strong background in general eye care (including emergencies) and an introduction to ocular surgery (including cataract surgery) at Wilmer or the affiliate hospitals.
+The goal of the first year is to provide residents with a strong background in general eye care (including emergencies) and an introduction to ocular surgery (including cataract, strabismus, and oculoplastic surgery).
 On all rotations, at least one day a week is spent in the Wilmer General Eye Service to allow for continuity of care and an understanding of the longitudinal course of various eye diseases.
-One or two weeks of each rotation is spent as the night float resident covering ophthalmic emergencies in the Emergency Department; during that week, the resident is not assigned clinic or OR responsibilities during the day between Tuesday through Thursday.
+First year residents are responsible for primary weeknight and weekend call at Johns Hopkins Hospital.

 A two-week orientation period takes place at the start of the year, in which the first-year residents learn basic ophthalmic skills, become familiar with the electronic medical records systems at Johns Hopkins, and attend core lectures in refraction/optics, oculoplastics, ocular trauma, neuro-ophthalmology, cornea/external disease, and glaucoma.
 The new residents begin taking call with seniors in the Hopkins emergency room.

-The first-year residents on these rotations manage and triage all patients referred to the emergency room.
+One day a week is spent in General Eye Service Glaucoma clinic precepted by glaucoma faculty.
+The first year residents learn to do a thorough glaucoma history and examination (including gonioscopy) as well as interpret ancillary glaucoma studies and perform glaucoma laser procedures..
+One and a half days per week are spent covering consults in the Johns Hopkins Emergency Department.
 Residents encounter a wide variety and large volume of ophthalmic pathology.
 In addition, they learn and perform basic ophthalmic procedures, such as diagnostic corneal scraping, removal of corneal foreign bodies and anterior chamber paracentesis.
 Minor surgical procedures such as incision/drainage of chalazia and repair of lid lacerations are performed in the emergency room or minor treatment room under faculty supervision.

 This rotation provides the first-year resident with an introduction to the diagnosis and management of neuro-ophthalmic conditions, such as optic neuritis, thyroid eye disease and idiopathic intracranial hypertension (pseudotumor cerebri).
 A half-day each week is spent in the operating room assisting in orbital and neurosurgical cases.

-Preceptors: Robert Weinberg, Elia Duh, Nick Iliff, Vivek Patel, Samuel Yiu, Timothy McCulley
+Preceptors: Robert Weinberg, Nick Iliff, Samuel Yiu, Charles Castoro, Mark D’Souza

-All patients are seen by residents and presented to the supervising attending in this faculty-practice model.
+Approximately 2-3 days per week are spent in the Bayview faculty Anterior Segment and Oculoplastics clinic.
+Patients are seen by residents and presented to the supervising attending in this faculty-practice model.
 The majority of the rotations emphasizes anterior segment disorders, including cornea/external disease, cataract, uveitis, and glaucoma.
 Oculoplastic subspecialty patients are seen with Dr. Iliff.
-Retina patients are seen with Dr. Duh.
 The resident also spends 1 day per week in the operating room with Dr. Iliff assisting with oculoplastics cases.